telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/skip-non-editable-cells-when-tabbing.md

 ---
-title: Skip Non-editable Cells When Tabbing
+title: Skip Non-Editable Cells When Tabbing
-page_title:  Skip Non-editable Cells When Tabbing | Kendo UI Grid Widget
+page_title:  Skip Non-Editable Cells When Tabbing | Kendo UI Grid Widget
 description: "Learn how to skip non-editable cells in the Kendo UI Grid When tabbing"
 slug: howto_skip_noneditable_cells_when_tabbing_grid
 ---

-# Skip Non-editable Cells When Tabbing
+# Skip Non-Editable Cells When Tabbing

 Normally, tabbing in an editable Grid steps on each cell, no matter if it is editable or not.